public-radiation/TF790_Carplay/README.md

 \</tf790.img.dump>\</tf790.img>

 ## SDK ##
 There was once a Allwinner SDK on github for the V83x (V831 and V833 are software compatible).
 Its now offline, unsure why.
 I don't host it for legal reasons, (i am not a lawyer this is not legal advice).
+In the Lindenis wiki there are repo commands to get access to their V83x SDK.
+Including instructions on how to use.
 The SDK is using very old version of what was once OpenWRT.
 It requires (at most) ubuntu 18.04 to work.
 I added a modified version of the docker file found online for ease of use.
-Extra resources:
+Resources:
 https://wiki.sipeed.com/hardware/en/maixII/M2/resources.html
 http://wiki.lindeni.org/index.php/Lindenis_V833#Tina_Linux

 I have tried to recreate the image but my u-boot was to big for the current partition table used on my device.
 So you millage may very.
 (I was trying to help a redditer recover his device after bad software update.
 But that was resolved by switching power supply and writing back the image from my device.
-So i haven't had the endurance to check the SDK further....)
+I haven't had the endurance to check the SDK further....)

 ## Problem solving